konetoivonen/konetoivonen.github.io/secure-debian/README.md

       - Enables UFW
       - Creates a secure user, and adds a warning message (MOTD).

-The implementation uses SaltStack instead of standalone shell scripts.
+The implementation uses SaltStack instead of standalone shell scripts, as was required by the assignment.
 A Vagrant-based test environment is used for development, consisting of one master and two minions.